top of page

 reforestation

 We plant trees!
-By buying our Cacao & Spice chocolate boxes, homemade bonbons or Original Beans chocolate bars you are supporting several reforestation and nature preservation projects around the planet.
+By buying our chocolate bars you are supporting several reforestation and nature preservation projects around the planet.

-For every 200 gram one tree is planted, and for every Original Beans bar, also one tree is planted.
+For example, for every Original Beans bar, one tree is planted.

 You are also assisting the preservation of old growth forest, since our cacao is planted in the shades of big trees instead of in a clearcut mono culture.